 In connection with the Ondundu project and further to the Earn-In agreement with B2Gold, the Company received an additional payment of US\$100,000 before January 1, 2020.
-As such, the third earn-in period now expires on November 30, 2020 and the period for exercise of B2 Gold's call option extended to January 2, 2022.
+As such, the third earn-in period expiry was extended to November 30, 2020 and the period for exercise of B2Gold's call option extended to January 2, 2022.
 If the third earn-in is exercised by B2Gold, the Company has for a put option for a period of 1 year to transfer the balance of Ondundu to B2Gold.
-The consideration for the exercise of either option is US\$8,500,000 less the referenced extension fees and payments made by B2Gold in accordance with the letter agreement to buy-out interests in Ondundu amounting to US\$434,000.
+The consideration for the exercise of either option is US\$8,500,000 less the referenced extension fees and payments made by B2Gold.